213JJH/213JJH/README.md

-### 👋  Hi there
+### 👋  Hi there :
 * A data engineer who can understand and leverage the value of morphemes.
-* A challenging data engineer who is not afraid of novelty.
+* Also, a data engineer who is not afraid of novelty.

 ### 🧑🏻‍💻  Experiences :
 |Date|Title|Company|Description|Languages|